What are the aims of this leaflet?

 What should I do if I miss a dose?

-If a dose is missed, the missed dose should be given as soon as possible, and you should contact your dermatology team about what to do next.
+If you miss a dose, it should be taken as soon as possible.
+It is also important that you contact your dermatology team about what to do next.

 How do I store tralokinumab?